Contact Us

 Step 5.
 Now Alice and Bob use a sample of the remaining bits to estimate qubit error rate.
 They choose the second and fifth pair as their sample.
 They find that the values agree for both pairs and so qubit error rate is estimated to be 0% and fidelity to be 100%.

 Step 6.
 Finally, Alice and Bob use the remaining bits as their generated final key.
 They have generated the key 1 0 1.
 In this example, no classical post-processing was performed.
 In practice, post-processing techniques such as information reconciliation and privacy amplification would be used.
 Notice that in this example, the nine entangled pairs generate a key of only three bits.
-While this is not an exact ratio of entangled pairs to resulting bits for key material, this example shows that many entangled pairs will be needed to facilitate Advanced Secure Communication with the BBM92 protocol.
+While this is not an exact ratio of entangled pairs to resulting bits for key material, this example shows that many entangled pairs will be needed to facilitate Quantum Secure Communication with the BBM92 protocol.

 A shared secret key can be used in many ways by a classical network.
 In the example, Alice and Bob generated their key to be used by a symmetric encryption algorithm in order to encrypt and decrypt classical messages.